|© 2001 − 2021, Dr. J. Rathlev|

 will be deleted.
 Clicking the

-button will open a dialog to edit the list of file extensions.
-Extensions are specified
+button will open a dialog to edit the list of filters for file extensions.
+Extensions

 If the backup was made into single compressed files, enable this option to